giantswarm/docs/src/content/guides/prepare-aws-account-for-tenant-clusters/index.md

 In order to run Giant Swarm clusters, the AWS account(s) need to fulfill these requirements:

-- Control plane account:
+- Some AWS account (usually control plane account):
     - IAM _user_ to be used by our `aws-operator` software.
-    - IAM _role_ to be assumed by our `aws-operator` software.
-    - IAM role to be assumed by Giant Swarm staff.
-- Tenant cluster account:
+- All control plane and tenant cluster AWS accounts:
     - Service limits set according to requirements.
     - IAM _role_ to be assumed by our `aws-operator` software.
-    - IAM role to be assumed by Giant Swarm staff.
+    - IAM _role_ to be assumed by Giant Swarm staff.

 Each Giant Swarm tenant cluster belongs to an organization within Giant Swarm.
 This organization will later be configured with information about the two